chakrit/rpc/README.md

 3. **Predictable Fallbacks over Precision Semantics**
-   There is no need to have strongly-typed enums when a simple string field suffice in a language without enum.
-In fact, because of this, I have decided to not implement enum at all for the first version.
+   There is no need to have strongly-typed enums when a simple string field suffice in a language without them.

    There is no need to have perfect target language semantic (like `nil` vs `""`) when we can just as easily side-step it in the RPC spec (have no `nil` value)